Is diabetes more common among those under 40? The younger you are, the less control you have? Expert: 3 numbers must meet the standards

 Diabetes is more common among those under 40 years old.
 Are obesity and refined diet the culprits?

-Taiwan is internationally renowned for its food culture, and hand-cranked drinks, salty crispy chicken, and pearl milk tea are popular at home and abroad.
+Taiwan is internationally renowned for its food culture, and hand-shaken drinks, salty crispy chicken, and pearl milk tea are popular at home and abroad.
 At the same time, the number of new diagnoses of diabetes in Taiwan each year has exceeded 160,000, exceeding the total number of newborns in a year.
 “Taiwan Diabetes Yearbook 2019 Type 2 Diabetes” shows that the age group with the most common incidence of diabetes is 40 to 64 years old, with a proportion as high as 59%.
 Followed by 65-74 years old accounting for 18-19%.
 Judging from the incidence rate, the incidence of diabetes among those over 40 years old is relatively stable, while the incidence of diabetes among those aged 20 to 39 years continues to increase, indicating that the issue of diabetes among younger people deserves close attention.

 Dr. Huang Jianning, chairman of the Diabetes Society of Taiwan, pointed out in an interview that the increase in diabetes among young people under the age of 40 is related to the lifestyle of modern society, especially the obesity rate and Westernized refined diet, which are important factors affecting diabetes.
 In order to avoid chronic disease problems caused by high-sugar diets, many countries have successively launched public health policies such as “sugar tax”.
-One study even found that the trend curves of Taiwan’s hand-cranked beverage industry and the prevalence of diabetes are almost consistent, showing the close connection between diabetes and lifestyle.
+One study even found that the trend curves of Taiwan’s hand-shaken drinks beverage industry and the prevalence of diabetes are almost consistent, showing the close connection between diabetes and lifestyle.

 Dr. Huang Jianning said that diabetes is a preventable disease.
 To avoid the onset of diabetes, young people are advised to start by adjusting their lifestyle, including regular exercise, adequate sleep, a balanced diet, and avoiding staying up late and stress, which can reduce the risk of diabetes.